African-Robotics-Unit/boom-firmware/README.md

 | 0V | Blue | - |
 | SDA | Green | 18 |
 | SCL | Yellow | 19 |

+# PLL Velocity Estimator
+A PLL is used to compute a more accurate velocity estimate without timers on the signal lines.
+The PLL runs in an `IntervalTimer` with a priority of 1 to ensure consistent execution at 20kHz.